akelman/ggpeps/README.md

 All modes are writing log files to disk and to console.
 The files are named according to the parameters that were provided via the commandline.
-In addition to the progress of the computation, they also store a git hash which enables to identify which version of the code was used.
+In addition to the progress of the computation, they also store a git hash which enables the user to identify which version of the code was used to generate particular data.

 All data is stored in the form of pandas dataframes in pickle (`.pkl`) files.
 While these files are convenient to work with in Python, they are a bit unintuitive to inspect on the commandline.